bliutwo/leetcode_sols/leetcode_memo.md

 long i = stol(s);
 ```

-- Write a program that takes an integer and returns the integer corresponding to the digits of the input written in reverse order.
+- Write a program that takes an integer *x* and returns the integer corresponding to the digits of the input written in reverse order.
 For example, the reverse of 42 is 24, and the reverse of -314 is -413.
 Do this without making a new string.
 Give the time complexity as a comment.

 ```cpp
 long long Reverse(int x) {